markfink/metrics/README.md

 # metrics

 The original idea of metrics was a platform that can be extended with many different metrics.
-At the time I will focus only on SLOC and McCabe complexity metrics but keep its extensibility. *metrics* is build in a way to support many, many languages [supported languages](http://pygments.org/languages/).
+At the time I will focus only on SLOC and McCabe complexity metrics. *metrics* is build in a way to support many, many languages [supported languages](http://pygments.org/languages/).
 Currently we test support for C, C++, JavaScript, and Python.

 The SLOC metric counts the lines but excludes empty lines and comments.
 This is sometimes referred to as the *source lines of code* (SLOC).
 In literature this is often also referred as physical lines of code.
 I simplified it to something which to my understanding is the common denominator for the metric packages I looked into  (CCCC, SLOCCount, PyMetrics, Eclipse-Metrics, Ohcount).